 If you’re an Age Pensioner, you may receive up to 1.5 times the maximum fortnightly payment rate of your pension (including receiving the Age Pension itself) and you can ask to stop the loan payments at any time.
 The loan must then be repaid, along with any additional costs and accrued interest.
 While you can make a repayment at any time, you don’t need to until you sell the property being used as security (you can also transfer the loan to another property), or until your death, at which time the full loan amount and interest owed would be recovered from your estate.
 Interest is charged at an annual rate (currently 4.5%), compounding fortnightly.
 So the longer you take to repay the loan, the more interest you will pay.

 2. No Interest Loans Scheme (NILS)

-The No Interest Loan Scheme was established to allow low-income individuals and families to borrow up to $1,500 to spend on essential goods and services.
+The No Interest Loan Scheme (NILS) was established to allow low-income individuals and families to borrow up to $1,500 to spend on essential goods and services (excluding certain items such as food, rent or bills).
 Unlike traditional loans, a loan under the NILS has no interest or fees, generally has a loan term between 12 and 18 months and doesn’t require a check of your credit history.
-To be eligible for an NILS loan as a pensioner, you must have a Health Care Card/Pensioner Concession Card, have lived at your current address for more than three months and be able to show that you can repay the loan amount based on your budget and documentation you provide.
+To be eligible for an NILS loan as a pensioner, you must have a Health Care Card or Pensioner Concession Card, must have lived at your current address for more than three months and must be able to show you can repay the loan amount based on your budget and the documentation you provide.

 As a pensioner, you may be considered to be a riskier borrower, so your bank may charge you a higher rate of interest on a loan than it would for other borrowers.